We’ve all heard the saying “A picture is worth a thousand words.” But a picture of your marketing data can be worth much more than words!

 I’d love to hear what you think about the ACES dashboard and reporting strategy.
 And I’m also happy to answer any questions you have about building reports in Google Data Studio.

-As we discussed earlier in this guide, the great thing about GDS templates is that all you have to do to use them is plug in your own data sources and adjust the metrics.
+As we discussed earlier in this guide, the great thing about GDS templates is that all you have to do to use them is plug in your data sources and adjust the metrics.
 When you use a dashboard template, 90% of the work is done for you.
-If you want to get access to my ACES dashboard and framework, sign up here.